ClementPinard/depth-dataset-builder/README.md

     ```

     COLMAP creates multiple models in the case the model has multiple sets of images that don't overlap.
 Most of the time, there will be only 1 model (named `0`).
 Depending on the frame used for initialization, it can happen that the biggest model is not the first.
 Here we will assume that it is indeed the first (`0`), but you are exepcted to change that number if it is not the most complete model COLMAP could construct.
+    You can inspect the different models with the COLMAP gui (You will need an X server).
+See https://colmap.github.io/gui.html

+    ```
+    colmap gui \
+    --import_path Workspace/Thorough/N/ \
+    --database_path Workspace/scan_thorough.db \
+    --image_path Workspace/COLMAP_img_root
+    ```

-    You can finally add a last bundle adjustment using Ceres, supposedly better than the multicore used in mapper (albeit slower)
+    You can finally add a last bundle adjustment using `colmap bundle_adjuster`, which makes use of [Ceres](http://ceres-solver.org/), supposedly better than the multicore used in `colmap mapper` (albeit slower)

     ```
     colmap bundle_adjuster \